J-Afzal/Third-Year-Project/README.md

 * Waveshare Metal Case for the Jetson Nano
 * Keyboard & Mouse

+## Instructions for Setting up Windows 10 (1.5hrs)
+0. Download all pre-requisites
+    * Microsoft Visual Studio
+    * CMake (Add to PATH)
+    * CUDA 11.2
+    * cuDNN 8.1.1

+1. Download OpenCV 4.5.1 and OpenCV-contrib 4.5.1, unzip them, and create a build folder in the same directory

+2. Open the CMake GUI and select the unzipped OpenCV 4.5.1 as source directory and the build folder as the build directory and select Microsoft Visual Studio as the compiler

+3. Press configure and change:
+    * BUILD_opencv_world=ON
+    * OPENCV_EXTRA_MODULES_PATH to the modules folder in the unzipped OpenCV-contrib 4.5.1
+    * WITH_CUDA=ON
+    * OPENCV_DNN_CUDA=ON
+    * ENABLE_FAST_MATH=ON
+    * WITH_TBB=ON
+    * OPENCV_ENABLE_NONFREE=ON

+4. Press configure again and change:
+    * CUDA_FAST_MATH=ON
+    * For your GPU set the correct GPU arch number and GPU family name

+5. Press configure, then generate, then open project

+6. Build the BUILD and INSTALL solutions

+7. For each Microsoft Visual Studio project, go to project properties:
+    * VC++ directories
+      * Include Directories
+        * add {Path to build folder}\install\include
+        * add C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v11.2\include
+      * Library Directories
+        * add {Path to build folder}\install\x64\vc16\lib
+        * add C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v11.2\lib\x64
+    * Linker
+      * Additional Dependencies
+        * add opencv_world451.lib
+        * add cudart.lib

 ## Instructions for Setting up the Jetson Nano (4hrs) / Ubuntu Desktop (1.5hrs)

 0. Setup Jetson Nano (Skip for Ubuntu Desktop)